chris-womack/example_mutex/README.md

-# mutex_example
+# CSCI 3753 - mutex
-Example code for creating 2 Linux POSIX threads and synchronizing their execution using a mutex on the Beaglebone Black platform running Debian Linux.
+Example code for creating 2 Linux POSIX threads and synchronizing their execution using a mutex on Linux.